|

 Gouges and Picks: These are pointed implements contoured for right-handed thumb and finger

-grasp, typically in the form of a bird or bird head.
+grasp, often in the form of a bird or bird head.

 Large